Marriage and civil partnership ceremonies

 - at the residence of a housebound or detained person.

 Please be aware that the list of approved premises in Ealing changes regularly.
 If your desired venue is not on our list please contact the venue directly to ensure they are officially registered for legal marriages before contacting us.
+With the exception of The Brentham Club, the fee you pay online, is for the registrars to attend your ceremony and does not include venue hire fees.

 If you want to have a ceremony in a registered building, a church or chapel of the Church of England or Church in Wales, please contact the person in charge of the building.
 Talk to them about the date and time of your ceremony and also confirm they are registered for marriage.